List of NBA career playoff blocks leaders

-A list of National Basketball Association players by total career playoff blocked shots recorded.
+A list of National Basketball Association players by total career Playoffs blocked shots recorded.

 A progressive list of blocked shots leaders showing how the record increased through the years.

 Playoff blocked shots leaders

-This is a list of National Basketball Association players by total career playoff leaders in blocking shots.
+This is a list of National Basketball Association players by total career Playoffs leaders in blocking shots.

-Statistics accurate as of the 2025 NBA playoffs.

-Tim Duncan has the most blocks in NBA playoff history.
+Tim Duncan has the most blocks in NBA playoffs history.